How to Sell a House in Florida in 2025: 7 Simple Steps 🏠

 Step 4: Price Your Home Competitively

-Step 5: Handle Showings and Host Open Houses
+Step 5: Handle Showings and Manage Offers

 A home appraisal is the fair valuation of a house.
-Buyers conduct your home’s appraisal to ensure that they aren’t paying you more than your home’s FMV.
+Buyers conduct your home’s appraisal to ensure that they aren’t paying more than your home’s FMV.

 Type of InspectionWhat Is Inspected?